 PAINTING THE WALLS

 Once finished with the ceiling you can move on to the walls.
-If you are not painting the walls.
-We used the Mr. LongArm Trim Smart Paint Edger it make a crisp clear paint line along the newly painted ceiling.
+We used the Mr. LongArm Trim Smart Paint Edger it makes a crisp clear paint line along the newly painted ceiling.
 It’s safer than using a ladder, and if you keep a smooth steady motion it’s much faster than a brush.

 And there you have it!
 A step by step guide that will bring a major facelift to just about any room in the house with a little bit of a work and a few specialized tools.
 If this guide helps give you the motivation or the know-how to change up the ceilings in your home we’d love to see the results!
 Feel free to contact us and send us pictures of your beautiful newly painted ceilings!